On this page:

 25 Paragraph 12(2)(a) of the Act.

-2.11 To ensure the effective and efficient administration of a regulated debtor’s estate, trustees should maintain relevant books that provide an orderly trail for reviewing decision making processes, and aid inspection by AFSA Regulation and Enforcement.
+2.11 To ensure the effective and efficient administration of a regulated debtor’s estate, trustees should maintain relevant books that provide an orderly trail for reviewing decision making processes, and aid inspection by AFSA Enforcement and Practitioner Supervision.

 2.12 The I-G expects trustees to maintain for each administration of a regulated debtor’s estate: